abhishek-kumar-code/Redfish_Public/Specification.md

 }
 ~~~

+The OData Service Document shall be a returned as a JSON object, using the MIME type `application/json`.

-The OData Service Document shall have a context property named "@odata.context" with a value of "/rest/v1/$metadata".
+The JSON object shall contain a context property named "@odata.context" with a value of "/rest/v1/$metadata".
 This context tells a generic OData client how to find the [service metadata](#service-metadata) describing the types exposed by the service.

-The OData Service Document shall include a property named "value" whose value is a JSON array containing an entry for the [service root](#service-root-request) and each resource that is a direct child of the service root.
+The JSON object shall include a property named "value" whose value is a JSON array containing an entry for the [service root](#service-root-request) and each resource that is a direct child of the service root.

-Each entry shall include a "name" property whose value is a user-friendly name of the resource, a "kind" property, whose value is "Singleton" for individual resources (including collection resources) or "EntitySet" for top-level resource collections, and a "url" property whose value is the relative URL for the top-level resource.
+Each entry shall be represented as a JSON object and shall include a "name" property whose value is a user-friendly name of the resource, a "kind" property whose value is "Singleton" for individual resources (including collection resources) or "EntitySet" for top-level resource collections, and a "url" property whose value is the relative URL for the top-level resource.

 #### Resource Responses